microsoft/garnet/website/docs/dev/processing.md

 Within a session, the `TryConsumeMessages` method is responsible for processing the incoming messages by
 * Measuring and tracking latency of processing along with bytes consumed and operations performed.
 * Process messages further using the `ProcessMessages` method.
-* Acts as the catch all for any exceptions occuring during message processing.
+* Acts as the catch all for any exceptions occurring during message processing.
 This ensures that the server continues to run, even if processing of a message causes a critical unhandled exception and all resources are being freed up correctly.

 The `ProcessMessages` method does a fast parsing of the incoming data to quickly identify the right command type.
 Based on the type of the command, further processing is performed by one of the below methods.